 Polk County Conservation

 Ever wonder what just flitted by you on a trail?
 The presence and abundance of butterflies’ act as a good indication of habitat health and are also easily recognizable opportunities for the public to get involved with data collection.
 Butterfly wildlife monitors are assigned a route to observe 6+ times during butterflies’ most active seasons, June 1 – August 8.
 Monitors will collect and submit this data.
 Whether you are a beginner or experienced naturalist, there is a place for you in our wildlife volunteer program.
 All wildlife monitor volunteers will be provided training and instruction as needed.
-Snake wildlife monitors are expected to: - Complete a virtual onboarding and training - Walk their designated route and collect data 6 times or more if desired during designated season - Communicate needs and requests for more training/education if needed - Submit their volunteer hours
+Butterfly wildlife monitors are expected to: - Complete a virtual onboarding and training - Walk their designated route and collect data 6 times or more if desired during designated season - Communicate needs and requests for more training/education if needed - Submit their volunteer hours

 How you can help: